maxplanck-ie/ATACofthesnake/docs/content/usage.rst

 The output for the differential testing will be stored in a folder of their respective type (in this case, `twogroup`), with subfolder named after the comparison_name (first key in an entry).
 Included are a table with the results of the differential testing (standard edgeR output), which also includes a column with the assigned group label (based on the sign of the estimated log fold change) and the actual peak ID.
 Keep in mind that the group label is set irrespective of the FDR, so filter first before you interpret the group labels.
 Additionally, an MAplot is generated, and potentially a heatmap too (depending on the number of differential sites).
+The cut offs to call something a differential peak can be set by arguments in the ATAC command, with `--fdr_cutoff` (1e-3 by default), and `--lfc_cutoff` (0 by default).
+An lfc_cutoff of 2 would classify peaks with their estimated fold change either higher than 2 or lower than -2 as differential.

 LRT
 """

 A second comparison type that can be requested in the comparison YAML file is an LRT test.
 This allows a simple way to test multiple factors at the same time.
 Requesting an LRT can be done as such:

 .. code:: yaml